jbryer/DAV5300-2024-Spring/README.md

 apply statistical concepts using statistical software.

 **Textbook questions** (15%) - The assigned questions from the textbook provide an opportunity to assess conceptional understandings.
+Questions are from the *Exercises* section at the end of each chapter.

 **Participation** (10%) - You are expected to attend every class and to complete a [one minute paper](https://forms.gle/CD5Qxkq3xtdxSheW8) at